 As an organisation that welcomes researchers from around the world, the EAC seeks high-quality academic works that improve our understanding of expatriate life.
 Expatriates as a group tend to ‘fall through the cracks’ when it comes to being represented in official government archives, as well as in global migration studies.
 With this thesis award, we wish to support critical scholarship that endeavours to shift and expand understandings of what an ‘expatriate’ is.
-This is why we have chosen the inaugural topic to be ‘What is an expatriate?
-Reality vs stereotypes.’

 The following list is not exhaustive, but it gives an idea of the different types of expatriates from whom the EAC collects material:

 - Business: entrepreneurs, self-employed, and employees of international or local businesses;

 - Economic: workers in search of temporary work;